roger-lem/NYC-election-districts/README.md

 | 22  | Bronx  | Queens  | Includes Rikers Island (Bronx), and is otherwise fully in Queens  |
 | 34  | Brooklyn  | Queens  | none  |

-There is one Assembly District that straddles boroughs, AD 64, which is mostly on Staten Island but also includes the northern part of Bay Ridge, Brooklyn.
+Additionally, there is one Assembly District that straddles boroughs, AD 64, which is mostly on Staten Island but also includes the northern part of Bay Ridge, Brooklyn.

 ## Unused EDs